 A History of Flamenco, the Soul of Andalusia

-When someone comes to Andalusia, seeing a flamenco performance is usually on the top of their “Must-Do” list.
+When someone comes to Andalusia, seeing a flamenco show is usually on the top of their “Must-Do” list.
 It makes sense – flamenco is one of the most distinctive and impressive arts to see in Spain.
-Flamenco is an art of passion.
+Flamenco dance is an art of passion.
 It’s not just a typical performance – you feel the emotion of the flamenco inside of you.
 But do you know where this art comes from?
-Let’s discuss the history of flamenco from its origins to its present.
+Let’s discuss the history of flamenco dance from its origins to its present.

-While people associate flamenco with Spain in general, it is an Andalusian art, from the south of Spain.
+While people associate flamenco dance with Spain in general, it is an Andalusian art, from the south of Spain.
 In 2010, UNESCO World Heritage declared flamenco on the list as of Intangible Cultural Heritage of Humanity.
 While flamenco flourished in Andalusia, it is difficult to say exactly where it all started.

-Types of Flamenco
+Types of Flamenco dances

 Origins of Flamenco